-On November 29, the Women’s Start Up Club hosted Zsuzsanna Jarfas to speak about her experience and run an interactive workshop on “Marketing with a Purpose.”
-Every business needs a strategy to help define the direction and vision of that business.
-According to Zsuzsanna, the definition of strategy is “a plan to reach a financial objective.”
+On November 29, the Women’s Start Up Club hosted Zsuzsanna Jarfas to speak about her experience and to run an interactive workshop on “Marketing with a Purpose.”
+Every business needs a strategy to help define the direction and vision of that business– according to Zsuzsanna, the definition of strategy is “a plan to reach a financial objective.”

 Part of this plan is marketing.
-Below is a summary of the meeting.
+Read on below for a summary of the meeting.
 The next Women’s Start Up Club Meeting on Jan.
 31 will cover how to build an online presence and how to create content online.
 Register for the meeting here!

 A 4 -Step Guide to Marketing with a Purpose

 Imagine your business is a tree.
 Take a white sheet of paper on draw a tree.
 Is it a big or a small tree?
 Does it bear fruits?
 Where are the fruits if any, abundant and easily reachable or scare and high up or do the fruits lay on the ground?
 What about the roots?
 Where is your tree?
 Is it covered by other trees or is it easily accessible?
 Are there bushes hiding the roots?